Last Updated on November 17, 2021 by Jeremy

 Holiday Highlights of the Animals at the Pittsburgh Zoo

 We weren't quite sure what to expect when visiting a drive-thru light experience at the zoo as we weren't sure how many roads were wide enough for passenger vehicles on the property.
 Surprisingly, when passing through it felt like we looped our way through most of the park over the course of the mile-or-so ride (although we do believe their caution against oversized vehicles is appropriate- some paths are tight).

 While you do not actually get to see any animals during this drive-thru show (the park is also completely off-limits to foot traffic during the show), the zoo makes up for it by having light exhibits in the shape of roughly two dozen of their animals lining the path near their main exhibits.
-Many of these are static lights with no movements, but there were a few more creative options like a sprinting cheetah and an Asian style paper lantern exhibit (a preview for a show in late 2021) to name a few.
+Many of these are static lights with no movements, but there were a few more creative options like a sprinting cheetah and an Asian style paper lantern exhibit (to preview the now-finished Asian Lantern Festival).

 As such, while this is not the most technically advanced light display it would be a good option for those who have kids who love many of the zoo animals as most are represented in lights in some capacity.
 Likewise, the twisty nature of the path at the zoo helped obstruct upcoming exhibits such that you don't get any sneak previews of what is ahead- something we generally dislike in other displays.

 The zoo also has a downloadable audio guide to accompany the drive which explains a bit more about the real animals in each exhibit you pass by.
 Unfortunately, it is quite short and often gets out of sync with the drive, so one passenger in the car should be dedicated to starting and stopping the audio if this is an important feature to you as it is not synced up to your location.
 Personally, we just listened to it in its entirety upon arrival and then switched to Christmas music on the radio.